 Buy More Duration Than You Think You Need

-Plans change, and settling overseas often takes longer than expected.
+Plans change, and settling overseas frequently takes longer than expected.
 If your travel insurance expires before you have local cover in place, you are uninsured for medical emergencies.
-Buy a longer policy than you think you need, or choose a provider that allows extensions while overseas.
+Buy a longer policy than you think you will need, or choose a provider that allows extensions while overseas.

 4

-Standard travel insurance covers evacuation back to NZ.
-One-way policies may instead evacuate you to the nearest appropriate medical facility.
-Understand what your policy covers - if you are living in a country with limited medical facilities, evacuation to a neighbouring country may be more relevant than evacuation to NZ.
+Standard travel insurance covers evacuation back to Australia.
+One-way policies may instead evacuate you to the nearest appropriate medical facility rather than back to Australia.
+Understand what your specific policy covers.
+If you are living in a country with limited medical facilities, evacuation to a neighbouring country may be more practical than evacuation to Australia.

 5

-For moves longer than 12-18 months, international expat health insurance (from providers like Cigna Global, Bupa Global, or Allianz Care) may be more appropriate than travel insurance.
-These products are designed for long-term residents abroad and offer ongoing health cover without an NZ return requirement.
+For relocations longer than 12 to 18 months, international expat health insurance from providers like Cigna Global, Bupa Global, or Allianz Care may be more appropriate than travel insurance.
+These products are designed for long-term residents abroad and provide ongoing health cover without requiring an Australian return date.

 6

-Register your move on the NZ government's SafeTravel website.
-Even for one-way travel, registration helps NZ consular staff locate you in an emergency.
+Register your move on Smartraveller.gov.au.
+Even for one-way travel, registration helps DFAT consular staff locate you in an emergency.
 Update your registration if your destination or contact details change.
+You can also call DFAT on 1300 555 135.

 Frequently Asked Questions

-Common questions Kiwis ask about one-way travel insurance.
+Common questions Australians ask about one-way travel insurance.

-Can I get travel insurance without a return flight to NZ?
+Can I get travel insurance without a return flight to Australia?

-Yes, but options are more limited.
-Some NZ travel insurance providers offer one-way policies or long-duration cover that does not require a return booking.
-World Nomads and Orbit Protect are among the providers that may offer flexible options.
+Yes, but options are more limited than standard return-trip policies.
+Some Australian travel insurance providers offer one-way policies or long-duration cover that does not require a return booking.
+World Nomads is among the more flexible providers for travellers without fixed return plans.
 Contact providers directly to confirm current availability and terms.

 How long does one-way travel insurance last?

-One-way travel insurance policies typically cover periods of 6-18 months, depending on the provider and policy tier.
+One-way travel insurance policies typically cover periods of 6 to 18 months, depending on the provider and policy tier.
 Some providers allow extensions while you are overseas, extending cover for additional periods.
-For moves longer than 18 months, transitioning to international expat health insurance is worth considering.
+For relocations longer than 18 months, transitioning to international expat health insurance is worth considering.

 Does one-way travel insurance cover me for working overseas?

-Some policies cover low-risk employment (office work, hospitality, retail) while others exclude all work activities.
-If you plan to work on a working holiday visa, check that your policy explicitly covers employment.
-High-risk occupations (construction, farming, industrial work) are typically excluded.
+Some policies cover low-risk employment such as office work, hospitality, and retail, while others exclude all work activities.
+If you plan to work at your destination on a work visa, check that your policy explicitly covers employment.
+High-risk occupations such as construction, farming, and industrial work are typically excluded.

 What happens when my one-way travel insurance expires?